Aabhaas9413/FindMe/SearchServer/README.md

 1) Clone the repository https://github.com/Aabhaas9413/FindMe.
 2) In folder Search server open https://github.com/Aabhaas9413/FindMe/blob/master/SearchServer/SearchServer.sln.
 You can use visual studio 2022 to open and run the solution.
 3) The startup project should be SearchAPI.csproj.
+4) Please configure the path of the file where the data has been placed in the app.setting.json under the key "FilePath".

 ## Testing